ist-dsi/job-bank/README.md

-# Dot
+# Jobbank

-Dot installation for IST's administrative apps.
+Jobbank is an aplication intended to reduce the gap between businesses and students that are close graduationg.

 ---
 ## Change Logs:

 ### On Develop

-	Replaced jodafinance lib with standards lib version 1.0.0
+	Replaced jodafinance with standards lib v1.0.0

 ### v1.1.0

-	Updated version of fenix-framework to version 2
+	Upgraded version of fenix-framework to v2.2.0

-### v1.0.1

-	Added missing data file for jodafinance lib.

 ### v1.0.0

-	Added the following modules at version 1.0.0
+	Initial implementation.